2 Chronicles 27

 Notes

 הָעֹפֶל ("Ophel") refers to the elevated ridge extending south from the temple mount, a strategically important area that served as a fortified administrative district.
-Jotham's extensive building on its wall demonstrates both defensive planning and urban development.
+Jotham's extensive building on its wall shows both defensive planning and urban development.
 The phrase בָּנָה לָרֹב ("he built extensively") emphasizes the scale of his construction.
-The Chronicler gives special attention to building projects throughout his history, viewing them as evidence of royal prosperity and divine blessing (compare Solomon's building program in 2 Chronicles 2 through 2 Chronicles 8).
+The Chronicler gives sustained attention to building projects throughout his history, viewing them as evidence of royal prosperity and divine blessing (compare Solomon's building program in 2 Chronicles 2 through 2 Chronicles 8).

 Interpretations